This page explains how to perform a credential rotation in Google Kubernetes Engine (GKE).

 Google recommends that you use credential rotation regularly to reduce credential lifetime and further secure your GKE cluster.
-These are not automatically rotated.

-In addition to rotating credentials, Credential rotation also performs an IP rotation.
+In addition to rotating credentials, credential rotation also performs an IP rotation.

 Before you begin